✂️ Segmentation¶

 -

-RS-SSM is proposed to extract channel-wise specific information distribution features (CwAP) via frequency domain analysis and adaptively invert the forget gate matrix (FGIR) to complementarily refine spatiotemporal details lost during SSM state space compression, achieving state-of-the-art performance on four video semantic segmentation benchmarks while maintaining high efficiency.
+RS-SSM is proposed to extract channel-wise specific information distribution features (CwAP) through frequency domain analysis and adaptively invert the forget gate matrix to supplement and refine spatio-temporal details lost during SSM state space compression (FGIR).
+It achieves SOTA performance on four video semantic segmentation benchmarks while maintaining high efficiency.

 -